Pentagon UFO report: Bizarre objects 'threaten flight safety, lack a single explanation'

-The highly anticipated US Pentagon report on UFOs finally came out on Friday, and it reveals that all those sightings of bizarre things in the sky over the years fall into several categories, require more study and remain largely unexplained and unidentified.
+The US Pentagon report on UFOs finally landed on Friday, and it reveals that all those sightings of bizarre flying things over the years fall into several categories, require more study and remain largely unexplained and unidentified.

 "The limited amount of high-quality reporting on unidentified aerial phenomena hampers our ability to draw firm conclusions about the nature or intent of UAP," reads the summary of a report posted online by the Office of the Director of National Intelligence shortly before 2 p.m.
 PT.

-A few of those categories lead the report authors to highlight some potential concerns:
+A few of those categories lead the report authors to highlight potential concerns:

 "Safety concerns primarily center on aviators contending with an increasingly cluttered air domain.
 UAP would also represent a national security challenge if they are foreign adversary collection platforms or provide evidence a potential adversary has developed either a breakthrough or disruptive technology."

-Notably, the Department of Defense UAP Task Force reported eleven "documented instances in which pilots reported near misses with a UAP."
+Notably, the Department of Defense UAP Task Force reported 11 "documented instances in which pilots reported near misses with a UAP."

-The report goes on to say there is not enough data to determine if any UAP belong to a potential adversary.
+The report goes on to say there isn't enough data to determine whether any UAP belong to a potential adversary.

 Some hoped the report would include reality-altering revelations, or at least a watershed moment for the UFO truth movement on par with the Roswell crash incident of 1947 (which was a secret military reconnaissance mission rather than an alien craft).
 This remains to be seen, however.